PedroGruvhagen/Notepadplusplus-MacOS/README.md

 - [Report Issues](https://github.com/[yourusername]/notepadplusplus-mac/issues)
 - [Discussions](https://github.com/[yourusername]/notepadplusplus-mac/discussions)

-## 🙌 Acknowledgments
+## 🙌 Thanks To

-- Don Ho for creating Notepad++
+- Don Ho for creating the best text editor ever
-- The entire Notepad++ community
+- The Notepad++ community for keeping it awesome
+- Stack Overflow for teaching me Swift (one error at a time)
-- Contributors to this macOS port
+- Coffee for making this possible
+- Anyone who tries this out and doesn't immediately uninstall it

-## 📧 Contact
+## 📧 Get in Touch

-If you're from the Notepad++ team and have questions or requests about this project, please open an issue or contact us directly.
+If you're from the Notepad++ team and have concerns about this project, please reach out!
+I'll do whatever you need.

+For everyone else - feel free to open issues, but please be patient.
+I'm doing this in my spare time and I'm still learning.
+Be gentle! 😊

 ---

+**Final thoughts**:
-**Note to Users**: If you love Notepad++ on Windows, please consider [donating to the original project](https://notepad-plus-plus.org/donate/).
+- If you love Notepad++, please [donate to the original project](https://notepad-plus-plus.org/donate/)

-**Note to Notepad++ Team**: We're ready to transfer this repository to your organization or make any changes you request.
-This project exists to serve the Notepad++ community.
+- This is a hobby project - expect bugs and missing features
+- I'm not a real programmer, just someone who refuses to give up on their favorite editor
+- If this helps even one person, it was worth it!